NeuroNexa/test/rl_sar/README.md

 ./build.sh -c  # or ./build.sh --clean
 ```

-If simulation is not needed and you only want to run on the robot, you can compile using CMake while disabling ROS (the compiled executables will be in `cmake_build/bin` and libraries in `cmake_build/lib`):
+If simulation is not needed and you only want to run on the robot, you can invoke the combined hardware build.
+This compiles the CMake binaries (stored in `cmake_build/bin`) **and** colcon-builds the Titati ROS packages when a ROS 2 environment is available:

 ```bash
 ./build.sh -m  # or ./build.sh --cmake